 - Node Package Manager for Enterprise — Its many available packages are available free and open-source, over the open web.
 And that can be a security risk, especially for large, enterprise-level organizations.
 In the debate about Node.js pros and cons, this decision can be tricky.
 But we believe it has turned this into an advantage with its package manager for enterprise.
 The enterprise manager neatly circumvents this risk by allowing the packages to run behind the company’s firewall.
 It also offers businesses a private registry with high-end security features.
 This allows the company to identify vulnerabilities, replace unsafe code, and control who can and cannot see their code.
 Enterprise-level companies looking to hire a dedicated team of Node.js developers should definitely make sure they have experience with its enterprise-level software solutions, and how UX/UI is affected in this environment.

 - Cross-platform development — Do you need to have a mobile app that also links to a desktop app?
 Node has you covered here, too.
 Much of the code you use for your mobile app can be directly transferred to desktop applications, especially in the macOS ecosystem.
 And that cuts down on development time and costs significantly.
 And who couldn’t use that particular Node.js advantage?

 Disadvantages of Using Node.JS

-When you’re compiling a list of Node.js advantages and disadvantages, the disadvantages are a far shorter list.
+When you hire web programmer and then you compile a list of Node.js advantages and disadvantages, the disadvantages are a far shorter list.
 But no software is perfect, and Node is no exception.
 The program does have some serious drawbacks that are worth considering.

 - Callback hell can put your code in a loop — If you’re keeping a number of queued tasks in running in the background, lookout.
 You could fall into what Node programmers often refer to as “callback hell.”
 This happens callbacks get nested several layers deep.